Hernando de Soto: 1539: Florida

 The expedition traveled north, exploring Florida's West Coast, and encountering native ambushes and conflicts along the way.
-Hernando de Soto army seized the food stored in the villages, captured women to be used as slaves for the soldiers sexual gratification, and forced men and boys to serve as guides and bearers.
+Hernando de Soto's army seized the food stored in the villages, captured women to be used as slaves for the soldiers' sexual gratification, and forced men and boys to serve as guides and bearers.
 The army fought two battles with Timucua groups, resulting in heavy Timucua casualties.
-After defeating the resisting Timucuan warriors, Hernando de Soto had 200 executed, in what was to be called the Napituca Massacre, the first large-scale massacre by Europeans on what later became U.S. soil (Florida).
+After defeating the resisting Timucuan warriors, Hernando de Soto had 200 executed, in what was to be called the Napituca Massacre, the first large-scale massacre by Europeans in the current United States.
+One of Soto's most important battles with the natives, along his conquest of Florida, was a 1539 battle with Chief Vitachuco.
+Unlike other native chiefs who entered into peace with the Spanish, Vitachuco did not trust them and had secretly plotted to kill Soto and his army, but he was betrayed by interpreters who told Soto the plan.
+So, Soto struck first and, in the process, killed thousands of natives.
+Those that survived were surrounded and cornered by woods and water.
+Thousands were killed during the 3 hours battle and 900 survivors took refuge in the pond, specifically Two-mile Pond in Melrose, where they continued to fight, while swimming.
+Due to De Narvaez mutilating an Indian chief, when Hernando de Soto was then met by that same chief, he was forced to fight with them despite attempts to not pursue a fight.
+This came to be common with many other Indian tribes who had previously encountered Narvaez.
+Most eventually surrendered, but after 30 hours in the water, 7 men remained and had to be dragged out of the water by the Spanish.
 De Soto's first winter encampment was at Anhaica, the capital of the Apalachee people.
 It is one of the few places on the route where archaeologists have found physical traces of the expedition.
 The chroniclers described this settlement as being near the "Bay of Horses".
 The bay was named for events of the 1527 Narváez expedition, the members of which, dying of starvation, killed and ate their horses while building boats for escape by the Gulf of Mexico.